James Kirkpatrick (politician): Legacy

 Numerous public facilities in Missouri have been named in Kirkpatrick's honor.
 Senate Concurrent Resolution 36, passed in 1998, renamed Missouri's State Information Center the James C. Kirkpatrick Information Center.
 The main library at the University of Central Missouri in Warrensburg, Missouri, is named the James C. Kirkpatrick Library.
+A replica of his capital office, located previously in the former Ward Edwards Library, can be found on the second floor, and a collection of his public and private papers is held in their Special Collections.

 The Student Government Association at the University of Central Missouri has established the "James C. Kirkpatrick Excellence in Governance Award" for outstanding public service and the promotion of higher education in Missouri.
-This acknowledgment of service is awarded every spring for the past 23 years in the James C. Kirkpatrick Library around St. Patrick's day in honor of Mr. Kirkpatricks heritage.
+This acknowledgment of service is awarded every spring for the past 23 years in the James C. Kirkpatrick Library around St. Patrick's Day in honor of Kirkpatrick's heritage.